 Gaining major traction among the fashionable set, not only do colorful engagement rings tote a much friendlier price tag, but they also offer much more opportunity for a little self-expression.
 Brides are able to show off their individuality with beautiful blue, gorgeous green, and romantic red hues, with some getting even more personal by choosing their own birthstone as their engagement bling.
 "It's more personal, rather than the ego thing of showing everyone how big your diamond is," Nikolay Piriankov of custom jewelry design company Taylor & Hart told The Guardian.

-With celebs like Jessica Simpson, Halle Berry, Eva Longoria, Jenny McCarthy, and—oh yeah—the Duchess of Cambridge all toting engagement bling with colorful stones, millennials are certainly in good company.
+With celebs such as Jessica Simpson, Halle Berry, Eva Longoria, and even royalty (like Princess Eugenie and Kate Middleton) all toting engagement bling with colorful stones, millennials are certainly in good company.